phpmyadmin/docker/README.md

 ## Credentials

-phpMyAdmin connects using your MySQL server credentials, please check the corresponding database server image for information on what the default username and password are or to modify these during installation.
+phpMyAdmin connects using your MySQL server credentials.
+Please check the corresponding database server image for information on what the default username and password are.
+To modify username and password during installation you can check the corresponding database server image on Docker Hub.

 The official MySQL and MariaDB use the following environment variables to define these:

 * `MYSQL_ROOT_PASSWORD` - This variable is mandatory and specifies the password that will be set for the `root` superuser account.
 * `MYSQL_USER`, `MYSQL_PASSWORD` - These variables are optional, used in conjunction to create a new user and to set that user's password.

-## Supported Docker hub tags
+## Supported Docker Hub tags

 The following tags are available: